Cats and Birds for Municipalities

-It’s important that municipalities promote positive change for cats and birds for the sake of peaceful neighbour relations, environmental stewardship, and public health reasons.
+It’s important that municipalities promote positive change for cats and birds for the sake of animal welfare, peaceful neighbour relations, environmental stewardship, and public health reasons.
 Indeed, municipalities have a leadership role to play in changing the way Canadians take care of our pet cats, as well as the burgeoning population of stray and feral cats.

 There are also successful models in other communities, including small towns and rural areas.
-Many smaller communities find it helpful to provide their citizens with information about the issue, and we can help you craft those communications.

 KEEP CATS SAFE.
 SAVE BIRD LIVES.
 BUILD HEALTHIER COMMUNITIES

 It’s better for cats.
 It’s better for birds.
 It’s better for people.